AdobeDocs/campaign-web.en/help/v8/call-center/create-call-center.md

 1. Edit the content, [read more](#edit-content)
 1. Preview and send the delivery, [read more](#preview-send)

+>[!NOTE]
+>
+>Note: Reporting is not available in the Web UI for the call center channel.
+You must browse to the Client Console to access reports.

 ## Create the delivery{#create-delivery}

 Follow these steps to create the delivery and configure its properties: